Aquilegia viridiflora is elegant, charming and choice.

 SEED SOWING ADVICE:

-Sow the seed onto the surface of good quality seed raising mix.
+Indoors for quick plants: First sow the seed onto the surface of good quality seed raising mix.

 Now pat gently to ensure the seeds have good contact with the surface.